huawei-noah/noah-research/NLP/TD4CL/README.md

 ```
 The `confidence-based` and `heuristics-based` curricula use the competence scheduler.
 Hence, they require to know the number of training steps in advance.
-For each seed you need to give an integer corresponding to the numbers of total steps the teacher model has been trained on.
+For each seed you need to give an integer corresponding to the number of total steps the teacher model has been trained on.
 This is printed at the end of the baseline model training.